Disabilities (ADA): West Virginia

 - The West Virginia Human Rights Act applies to employers with 12 or more employees.
 See Covered Employers.

 - The Act does not include drug or alcohol addiction in its definition of disability.
 See What Is a Disability?

-- Effective June 4, 2014, employers are required to provide reasonable accommodations in connection with an employee's pregnancy and are prohibited from discriminating against an employee based upon her pregnancy.
+- Employers are required to provide reasonable accommodations in connection with an employee's pregnancy and are prohibited from discriminating against an employee based upon her pregnancy.
 See West Virginia Pregnant Workers' Fairness Act (PWFA).